Introduction

 "timeout": 60, // Timeout in seconds, do not pay after this time

-"relay": "https://example.com/..", // Payment Relay to submit payment tx
+"relay": "https://relay.example.com/..", // Payment Relay to submit payment tx

-"fee_per_kb": "0.01001386", // Minimum fee per 1000 bytes in payment tx, 8-DP string
+"fee_per_kb": "0.01001386", // Min fee per 1000 bytes the relay will accept, 8-DP string

-"max_size": 10000, // Maximum size in bytes of payment tx
+"max_size": 10000, // Max tx size in bytes the relay will accept

-"vendor_icon": "https://example.com/..", // Vendor icon URL, JPG or PNG
+"vendor_icon": "https://example.com/..", // Vendor icon URL, JPG or PNG (optional)

 "vendor_name": "Vendor Co", // Vendor display name